How to Start Redemption Groups at your Church

 - Read the Redemption book, which serves as the curriculum.

-- Have a look at some stories of how some lives have been changed by God in Redemption Groups.
+- Have a look at some stories in the video gallery on our home page.
+Hear how some lives have been changed by God in Redemption Groups.

 Step 2: Apply